CJWE-FM

-CJWE-FM (88.1 FM) is a radio station in Calgary, Alberta.
-Owned by the Aboriginal Multi-Media Society, it broadcasts programming targeting southern Alberta's First Nations communities, including mainstream country music, and specialty shows featuring indigenous music or presented in native languages such as Stoney.
+CJWE-FM (88.1 MHz) is a radio station in Calgary, Alberta.
+Owned by the Aboriginal Multi-Media Society, it broadcasts programming targeting southern Alberta's First Nations communities, including mainstream country music, and specialty shows featuring indigenous music or presented in Indigenous languages.
 It is similar in format to its sister radio network CFWE, which focuses primarily on northern Alberta's First Nations communities.

+The station operates full-powered rebroadcasters in southern Alberta, CJWE-FM-1 serving Lethbridge (103.5 FM), and CJWE-FM-2 serving Medicine Hat (106.3 FM), giving it full coverage across the Treaty 7 territory.

 History

 Following the collapse of the Aboriginal Voices Radio Network (which broadcast on 88.1 MHz in Calgary as CKAV-FM-3), the CRTC pursued new applicants for indigenous radio stations to fill its frequencies.
 The Aboriginal Multi-Media Society (owner of the indigenous network CFWE) was granted stations in Calgary and Edmonton.

 The Calgary station, named CJWE-FM, began testing its signal in April 2018, and officially launched in June.
 The station features similar programming to its Edmonton-based counterpart CFWE, including a mix of mainstream country music, and specialty programs targeting Southern Alberta's indigenous communities in the Blackfoot, Cree, Nakoda, and T'suutina languages.

 In December 2018, the CRTC granted approval for the AMMSA to convert the CFWE rebroadcaster CFWE-FM-2 (Piikani 147) to a rebroadcaster of CJWE, as it would broadcast content of greater relevance to the region.

-In May 2022, the CRTC granted approval for the AMMSA to add a new, 100,000-watt rebroadcaster in Lethbridge on 103.5 FM.
+In May 2022, the CRTC granted approval for the AMMSA to add a new, 100,000-watt rebroadcaster in Lethbridge on 103.5 FM, which would operate as CJWE-FM-1.
+The following year, the CRTC also approved a 100,000-watt rebroadcaster serving Medicine Hat on 106.3 FM; in combination with its Calgary and Lethbridge transmitters, this would give CJWE full coverage across the Treaty 7 territory.
+CJWE-FM-1 and CJWE-FM-2 signed on in January and March 2024 respectively.